The Cost of a Free Lunch: Evidence from U.S. Derivatives Markets: Introduction

-To interpret these empirical facts, I introduce a path-risk term derived from geometric Brownian motion.
-If parity-enforcement positions are exposed to interim losses and capital-support requirements before maturity, the expected capital commitment scales systematically as a function of volatility and time to maturity.
-Building on this intuition, I place a volatility$\times\!\sqrt{\tau}$ path-risk term at the center of the regression specification, supplemented by trading-friction and broad financial-condition variables.
-The specification exhibits significant in-sample explanatory power, and the signs of all key coefficients remain stable across leave-one-year-out (LOYO) out-of-sample validation.
+To interpret these facts, I introduce a reduced-form path-risk term motivated by geometric Brownian motion.
+If parity-enforcement positions require interim cash support before maturity, the survival-capital requirement should increase with volatility and time to maturity.
+The Brownian support-capital argument implies a volatility \(\times\sqrt{\tau}\) scaling.
+Multiplying this scale by a rate-like opportunity-cost variable converts survival cash into a carry cost.
+The resulting term is not a price of the terminal payoff, but a reduced-form proxy for the cost of surviving the pre-maturity variation-margin path.

+I place this path-risk term at the center of the regression specification, supplemented by trading-friction and broad financial-condition variables.
+The specification has meaningful in-sample explanatory power, and the signs of all key coefficients remain stable across leave-one-year-out (LOYO) out-of-sample validation.
+I interpret this evidence as reduced-form support for a pathwise funding and survival-capital channel, not as a structural margin model.

-The contributions of this paper are as follows.
-First, I explicitly separate the terminal-payoff identity of put--call parity from its implementation as a trading strategy, showing that a small parity residual does not automatically imply risk-free enforcement.
-Second, I document that the carry gap---defined as the difference between option-implied and OIS-benchmark discount factors, annualized---is a systematic empirical object with a positive center, low-frequency persistence, and state dependence.
-Third, through a reduced-form specification centered on a path-risk term, I show that implementation risk and capital commitment constitute the core explanatory block of the carry gap.
-These results suggest that the positive return to parity arbitrage should be understood not as a risk-free ``free lunch'' but as equilibrium compensation for implementation risk and capital commitment.
+The paper makes three contributions.
+First, it separates the terminal-payoff identity of put--call parity from its implementation as a trading strategy, showing that a small quoted parity residual does not automatically imply risk-free enforcement.
+Second, it documents that the carry gap---the annualized difference between option-implied and OIS-benchmark discount factors---is a systematic empirical object with a positive center, low-frequency persistence, and state dependence.
+Third, it shows that a Brownian support-capital proxy, together with trading-friction and financial-condition variables, forms a central explanatory block for this carry-space wedge.
+The apparent return to parity enforcement is therefore better understood not as a literal free lunch, but as compensation consistent with implementation risk, cash-flow timing, and finite capital.